Squarespace Classroom FAQ

 Can I host multiple ecourses?

 Yes, you can!
 I am using a password protected blog for each course where each blog post is a lesson.
-You can have unlimited blogs on Squarespace so you can host mutliple courses.
-This requires additional coding which I also show how to do in this class.
+You can have unlimited blogs on Squarespace so you can host mutliple courses and each course has its own password.
+Hosting more than one course requires a bit of additional coding which I also show how to do in this class.